ShivamSinghSRE/LogCleanUp-Linux/README.md

 - Cleans up error and info subdirectories.
 - Deletes CSV files older than 45 days from a specified directory.
 - Deletes Elasticsearch indices older than 4 months.
+- Logs the top 10 processes by memory usage.
+- Logs the current disk usage.
 - Outputs the current disk space usage after the cleanup.

 ## Usage